 Here’s how to make the best grilled asparagus!
 It’s so easy and comes out tender and charred, with a hint of smoke.
 Spritz with lemon and enjoy!

-Usually we make roasted asparagus around here, but there’s a new favorite in town.
+Usually we make roasted asparagus or broiled asparagus around here, but there’s a new favorite in town.
 Grilled asparagus!
 Turns out grilling asparagus might be the very best way to cook it.
 It’s easy and requires only a few ingredients.
 And it comes out incredible: tender and charred, with a hint of smoke.
 Spritz it with lemon juice for a little brightness, and it’s a fresh and healthy side dish you won’t be able to stop eating!
 Alex and I have now added asparagus to our regular rotation for grilled dinner ideas.
 Here’s how to make it!